grahamking/hatcog/README.md

 ## Quickstart

+Hatcogd is made up of two parts: hatcogd, a server written in Go, and hjoin, a client written in Python. hjoin connects to hatcogd, which connects to the remote IRC server.

 Build hatcogd.
-You'll need [Go](http://golang.org).
-Type 'gomake' in 'hatcogd'.
+You'll need [Go](http://golang.org), at least 12761:0002f1f792e0.
+Make sure the checkout is on your GOPATH, then type 'go build hatcogd'.
+That will put a 'hatcogd' executable in your current directory.
+Copy / symlink it from /usr/local/bin.

+Symlink hjoin too:
+ cd /usr/local/bin
-Symlink hatcogd and hjoin in /usr/local/bin: cd /usr/local/bin sudo ln -s /home/username/checkout/hatcog/hjoin/hjoin.py hjoin sudo ln -s /home/username/checkout/hatcog/hatcogd/hatcogd hatcogd
+ sudo ln -s /home/username/checkout/hatcog/hjoin/hjoin.py hjoin

 Copy .hatcogrc to your home directory.
 Edit it.

-Run 'hjoin.py <channel>' e.g. hjoin test
+Run 'hjoin <channel>' e.g. hjoin test

 Log files are in ~/.hatcog/

-For a private message: 'hjoin.py -private=<nick>'
+For a private message: 'hjoin -private=<nick>'

 ## Details

 hatcog is a text-based IRC client which plays well with [tmux](http://www.google.ca/search?q=tmux).
-The client is in Python / curses, the proxy server in Go.
+The client is in Python / curses, the server in Go.

 hatcog is made up of two programs: `hatcogd`, which connects to your irc server, and `hjoin`, which manages input/output for a single channel.

-You'll need the [Go language](http://golang.org) installed to be able to use this.
-Run `gomake` in hatcogd/ to build it.

 ## Alerts